Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Republican attacks on public health have put access to COVID vaccines in jeopardy.

-We need an alternative to mRNA for children because a primary focus of the Republican attacks are aimed at mRNA specifically…
+We need an alternative to mRNA for children because a primary focus of the Republican attacks is aimed at mRNA specifically…

 And at the moment, we only have mRNA for children under twelve.